WeWantGreatness/JED-Code-Editor/DEVELOPMENT.md

    - Ensuring consistent coding style and documentation.
 ISSUES
 ------
-- Segmentation fault when opening a file from the `find` command into a new tab.
+- Segmentation fault when opening a file from the `find` command into a new tab. ✅ Fixed.
 - Clear the terminal when exiting the program (ensure terminal state is restored).
 - Fix the `run` command (investigate failing cases and command construction).
 - Add a `find` feature to the outlog to better filter and navigate errors.
 - Add build and run support for additional languages.
 - Once the codebase is ~95% complete, plan and perform a refactor pass.
-- Investigate freezing on large codebases — possible buffer sizing or memory issue.
+- Investigate freezing on large codebases — possible buffer sizing or memory issue. ✅ Fixed.